stliang0127/Data-Science-Python-Practice/README.md

 The dataset originally came from UCI Machine Learning Repository.
 Data was collected in 1978

 ### [Loan Prediction](https://github.com/stliang0127/Data-Science-Python-Practice/blob/master/Loan%20Prediction.ipynb)
-The dataset came from Kaggle.
+The dataset came from Analytics-vidya hackathon.
+It is for classification practice.